Academic Handbook Summer School Policies and Procedures

 3. If taking children to an activity off campus the ratio should be: one adult to five children, regardless of age.

-6. Build in time at the end of events to debrief with staff and provide staff the opportunity to raise any concerns.
+6. Building in time at the end of events to debrief with staff and provide them the opportunity to raise any concerns.

 Working with External Organisations

 1. The University partners with external organisations to deliver some events or activities, at the University or at other locations.
-For partnership working the University requests a copy of the organisation’s child protection policy and provides them with the University’s.
-The policy is reviewed by a manager who has oversight of the activity or partnership, to ensure they are compatible.
+For partnership working, the University requests a copy of the organisation’s child protection policy and provides them with the University’s relevant policies.
+The policy is reviewed by a manager who has oversight of the activity or partnership to ensure they are compatible.
 If any issues are identified, these are discussed, and a joint approach agreed in writing in advance.

 Online Events